cran-task-views/TimeSeries/TimeSeries.md

   including versions with structural constraints and thresholding.
 - *Vector exponential smoothing* is provided by
   `r pkg("smooth")`.
 - *Dynamic factor models* are available in the `r pkg("dfms")` package using EM or two-step estimation.
+  Dynamic factor models with sparse loadings are implemented in `r pkg("sparseDFM")`.
-Bayesian dynamic factor analysis is implemented in `r pkg("bayesdfa")` and `r pkg("bvartools")`. `r pkg("sufficientForecasting")` implements a factor-based approach to forecasting with dimension reduction and a possibly nonlinear forecasting function.
+  Bayesian dynamic factor analysis is implemented in `r pkg("bayesdfa")` and `r pkg("bvartools")`.
+  `r pkg("sufficientForecasting")` implements a factor-based approach to forecasting with dimension reduction and a possibly nonlinear forecasting function.
 - *Time series component analysis* : `r pkg("ForeCA")`
   implements forecastable component analysis by searching for the best linear transformations that make a multivariate time series as